Slaszuu/GiphyExplorer/README.md

 ![Logo](https://raw.githubusercontent.com/Slaszuu/GiphyExplorer/master/source/src/assets/logo%400.5x.png)
 # GiphyExplorer - simple GIF searching

 GiphyExplorer is a simple, responsive GIF searching web application which is using giphy.com API.
 GiphyExplorer is running in Angular environment.
-UI has been development in “Vaporwave” sense of style (We all miss 80’!).
+UI has been developed in “Vaporwave” sense of style (We all miss 80’!).

 ## Features